 Download HP USB Disk Storage Format Tool.
 This software is absolutely free for download.

 Go to File System tab, change settings into FAT 32.

 Under Format Options, check the Create a DOS startup disk option.
 Next, click “…” button to browse the folder where you have extracted Windows 98 MS-DOS files earlier.
 Select the folder and click OK.

-On the format tool, click START button.
+On the format tool, click the START button.
 A pop-up message will prompt you before proceeding that data on the drive will be lost.
 Agree to continue.
 Instantly, your bootable USB flash drive will be ready.
 You can now reformat computer using USB flash drive.
 Reformat computer without a disc.

 Start reformatting your netbook, laptop, or desktop computer using your bootable USB drive.
 Before turning the computer on, plug in your bootable USB first and then turn on your computer.

 As the screen display starts, press either Del or F2 or F10 to display BIOS setup.
 Go to Boot menu to change Boot order.
 Make USB flash drive to be on the first boot order.

 Press F10 on the keyboard to save changes.

 As the computer restarts, click enter when asked to boot from USB flash drive or wait until the flash drive loads automatically.